sunfounder/picar-x/docs/source/python_move.rst

     from picarx import Picarx
     import time

-Then use the following function with the ``for`` loop to make PiCar-X move.
+The following function with the ``for`` loop is then used to make PiCar-X move forward, change directions, and move the camera's pan/tilt.

 .. code-block:: python